eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_05.md

 1. Type **partsunlimitedweb<inject key="DeploymentID" enableCopy="true"/>** as your project name.
 Select **Create** to continue.

-       Where DID is your deployment Id, which can be found in the environment details page.

     ![Azure Migrate project settings page is shown.
 Project name is set to partsunlimitedweb.
 Create button is highlighted.](media/azure-migrate-create-project-settings.png "Azure Migrate Project Creation")

 1. Once your project is created **Azure Migrate** will show you default **Web App Assessment (1)** and **Web App Migration (2)** tools (You might need to refresh your browser).
 For Parts Unlimited web site, **App Service Migration Assistant** is the one we have to use.
 Download links are presented in Azure Migrate's Web Apps page.
 In our case, our lab environment comes with App Service Migration Assistant pre-installed on Parts Unlimited's web server.